Trezy1/Trezy1/README.md

 - 👋 Hi, I’m @Trezy1
-- 👀 I’m interested in web development (hTML, CSS AND JAVASCRIPT)...
+- 👀 I’m interested in Devops,
 - 🌱 I’m currently learning ...
-Javascript
+Terraform,aws and gitlab
 - 💞️ I’m looking to collaborate on ... small prjects
 - 📫 How to reach me ... trezy_2010@hotmail.com